Frequently Asked Questions

 Is there more of a drift/chemical trespass problem with aerial spraying of forest lands than farmland?

 Aerial spraying of herbicides in forestland is a greater problem than in flatter farmland in that aircraft have to be higher in the air when spraying in forestland in order due to the irregular terrain.
-This greatly increases the risk of herbicide drift, chemical trespass, and a broader toxic exposure to the populace.
-Though aerial spraying of herbicides on farmlands may also lead to drift and chemical trespass, the lower altitudes present a lesser danger.
-In Lane County, aerial herbicide spraying of farmland is not that common and is insignificant compared to forestland spraying.
+This greatly increases the risk for herbicide drift, chemical trespass, and a broader toxics exposure to the populace.
+This does not mean that aerial spraying of herbicides on flatter farmland is not a significant problem that also results in drift, and chemical trespass in some counties in Oregon.
+In Lane County however, aerial herbicide spraying of farmland is not that common and is insignificant compared to forestland spraying.

 Haven’t these herbicides been tested and proven safe already, so what’s the problem?